P. K. Vasudevan Nair: Personal life

-Whether in or out of power, he had always led a simple life and had been accessible to all sections of people.
-An ardent communist, the epitome of simplicity and a crusader for people's causes in his long political career spanning six decades that saw him elected to the post of Chief Minister, four-time MP and leader of CPI's Parliamentary Group in the Lok Sabha.
-He had left a vivid impression in the minds of the people.

 From 1982 to 2004, PKV had stayed away from electoral politics, concentrating his time and energy on the organisational front.
 During this period, he mostly served as the state secretary of CPI.

 PKV also served as editor of Janayugom daily, the organ of the Communist Party of India between 1954 and 1957.

 Death

-P. K. Vasudevan Nair died at 3.35 PM on 12 July 2005 in AIIMS, New Delhi following multiple organ failure brought about by chronic heart ailment and severe diabetes.
+PKV died at 3.35 PM on 12 July 2005 in AIIMS, New Delhi following multiple organ failure brought about by chronic heart ailment and severe diabetes, from both he suffered for a long time.
 He was serving as the Lok Sabha MP from Thiruvananthapuram constituency, elected in 2004 elections.
 He was cremated at his daughter's house at Pulluvazhy near Perumbavoor.
 His wife, Lakshmikutty Amma, who was the younger sister of P. Govinda Pillai, a veteran Marxist scholar and PKV's classmate, died eight years later on 6 July 2013.
 The couple are survived by their three sons and two daughters.